 Orta has developed a new cloud weave construction, resulting in cashmere-like softness.
 Calik is continuing to develop its Red Carpet concept, incorporating a new dyeing technology that achieves a silky softness; it has also developed new weaves with a loose twill as well as bi-stretch products with a knitted look.

 While comfort is important, so too is durability, as Cordura’s new Live Durable campaign and tagline suggest.
-The latest additions to the brand’s fabric portfolio include hardearing, hard-working denims featuring cutting-edge fabrics with high tear strength and stretch recovery
+The latest additions to the brand’s fabric portfolio include hard-wearing, hard-working denims featuring cutting-edge fabrics with high tear strength and stretch recovery.

 Sustainability

 A lot of fiber innovations are created not only for extra comfort but to increase sustainability.
 Prosperity is partnering with Lenzing to add Refibra, a new Tencel fiber made from pulp that contains cotton scraps left over from cutting operations, to its new denim shirting collections.
-This fiber is made through the Lyocell production process, and the denim that utilizes it combines Tencel properties and the recycling of cotton scraps an important step towards circular economy for textiles.
+This fiber is made through the Lyocell production process, and the denim that utilizes it combines Tencel properties and the recycling of cotton scraps – an important step towards a circular economy for textiles.

-Calik is exploring new finishing techniques to reduce washing time, allowing both time and energy while also helping to protect the environment.
+Calik is exploring new finishing techniques to reduce washing time, allowing both time and energy to be saved while also helping to protect the environment.
 US Denim is revamping its production processes for dramatic reductions in water use, moving to harm-free chemicals, and boosting organic production of the Punjab’s famous bottom-wear cotton to satisfy the fashion industry’s increasing demand.
 It is also making more recycled denim, including jeans that reuse the fluff that is produced during weaving, and perfecting other techniques to allow more post-consumer upcycling.
-The brand is also working on new fabrics that utilize discarded bottles, unwanted poultry downfeathers and even collected spider silk.
+The brand is also working on new fabrics that utilize discarded bottles, unwanted poultry down-feathers and even collected spider silk.

 Collaborations

 One of the best ways to explore new territories is through collaborations.
 Cordura has teamed up with North Face and three other original suppliers to recreate a limited-edition collection of packs featuring the authentic notes of the 1968 ‘Daypack’ and the 1978 ‘Duffel’ series.
-Calik, for its part, has decided to match its fabrics with specific nd is currently working with design agencies from around the world to create the best fits.
+Calik, for its part, has decided to match its fabrics with specific cuts and is currently working with design agencies from around the world to create the best fits.

 Education

 Fostering a new generation of denim specialists is vital to the industry’s future.
-For this reason, Orta Anadolu has collaborated with Vakko Esmod Fashion Academy Istanbul, briefing the students for a casualwear project and providing them with highquality fabrics.
+For this reason, Orta Anadolu has collaborated with Vakko Esmod Fashion Academy Istanbul, briefing the students for a casualwear project and providing them with high-quality fabrics.
 The authors of the three top projects – one inspired by mushrooms in nature, another by technology, and the third by Japanese culture – will have the opportunity to attend Orta’s Denim Academy Program.

 And Calik is partnering with Parsons, the legendary US design school, to start a denim course.
-Moreover, to celebrate its 30th anniversary it is teaming up with design talent from various disciplines and art schools, including Parsons, FIDM, Central St. Martins, The University of Edinburgh, Jean School Amsterdam and many others.
+Moreover, to celebrate its 30th anniversary, it is teaming up with design talent from various disciplines and art schools, including Parsons, FIDM, Central St. Martins, The University of Edinburgh, Jean School Amsterdam and many others.
 These designers will use denim to create garments, furniture, accessories, shoes, handbags, rugs and other everyday items.
 Their works will be displayed in Istanbul, Amsterdam and Los Angeles.